fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 #### Exercise 12.14: Setup nginx in front of todo-front

+> In this exercise, submit the entire development environment, including the development Dockerfile AND docker-compose.yml.

 Create a development docker-compose yml with nginx and our todo react-app.

 You can use _-f_ flag to specify a file in case you want to have multiple, e.g. _docker-compose -f docker-compose.dev.yml up_

 #### Exercise 12.15: Setup nginx in front of todo-back

+> In this exercise, submit the entire development environment, including the development Dockerfile AND docker-compose.yml.

 Add the express-app to the development docker-compose yml in development mode.